Surrogate mothers from Cambodia given suspended jail terms in landmark case

 “The authorities ... worsened their situation by charging them under laws that were not designed for their situation,” said Chak Sopheap, head of the Cambodian Center for Human Rights.

-Sopheap said the law should not criminalise surrogates who are “most likely at the sharp end of various economic and political hardships that caused them to make the decision”.
+Sopheap said the law should not criminalize surrogates who are “most likely at the sharp end of various economic and political hardships that caused them to make the decision”.

 “By effectively conditioning them to raise a child, the Cambodian authorities are revictimizing an already vulnerable group,” Sopheap said.